Chapter 4: Financial Information

 Payment by Mail

-Payment for student account charges is accepted by mail utilizing the University’s cash management service lock box.
+Payment for student account charges is accepted by mail utilizing the University’s cash management service lockbox.
 Please enclose a copy of the billing statement with your paper check or cashier’s check made payable to Santa Clara University and mail both items to: SCU Payment Processing, P.O.
 Box 550, Santa Clara, CA 95052-0550.
+Payments made by paper check will be subjected to a 10-day calendar hold.

 Payment in Person

-Payments for student account charges may be made in person by cashier’s check, or check at the OneStop Office in the Admissions & Enrollment Services Building.
-There are computer kiosks located in the OneStop Office for the convenience of students and their payers who wish to make electronic payments.
-The University does not accept debit or credit card payments for student account charges.
+Payments for student account charges may be made in person by check only at the OneStop Office located in the Admissions and Enrollment Services Building.
+Payments made by paper check will be subjected to a 10-day calendar hold.
+The OneStop Office is not able to initiate any form of electronic payment.
+However, there are computer kiosks located in the OneStop Office for the convenience of students and their payers who wish to make electronic payments.
+The University does not accept credit cards as payment for student account charges.

 International Payment by Wire Transfer